 Director, Chair of Finance Committee

-Carole commenced her career in the Sydney and London offices of KPMG and has held senior finance roles with Macquarie Bank, Westpac Institutional Bank, Seven West Media and Bis Industries.
-She is currently Group Business and Finance Director of Merivale and also an Independent Member of the Finance and Risk Management Committee of the Australian Film, Television and Radio School.
+Carole commenced her career in the Sydney and London offices of KPMG and has worked for Macquarie Bank, Westpac Institutional Bank, Seven West Media and Bis Industries.
+Her most recent executive role was as Group Business and Finance Director of Merivale.
+Carole currently serves as the Independent Chair of the Finance and Risk Management Committee of the Australian Film, Television and Radio School.

 Carole is a Fellow of Chartered Accountants Australia and New Zealand and a Graduate Member of the Australian Institute of Company Directors.
 She holds a Bachelor of Economics from Macquarie University.